 H. Carl Sandburg, Galesburg

-A museum with exhibits focused on literary landmarks opened in Chicago in 2017 (americanwritersmuseum.org).
-Though not an historic landmark itself, it can easily be added before or after Stop B of our Illinois Author Adventures Trail for those who want to see an overall tribute to past and present American writers.
+This museum with exhibits focused on US literary landmarks opened in Chicago in 2017 (americanwritersmuseum.org).
+Though not an historic landmark itself, it can easily be added to the Illinois Author Adventures Trail for those who want to see an overall tribute to past and present American writers, as well as special exhibits and events.